ChithoKo/bdqn_newshib/readme.txt

 Hi there!
-This is the first modification.
+This is the first modification :D